Geostartico/Trusted-list-browser/README.md

 # Trusted list server browser
-Application written in Typescript and React, whose purpose is to show the user a list of trusted servers based on the parameters selected by himself.
+Application written in Typescript and React, whose purpose is to show the user a list of trusted servers based on the parameters selected by the user with a web-based fancy GUI.

 <!-- TABLE OF CONTENTS -->
 <details>